What are you looking for help with?

 Hypnosis empowers us to gain access to and control over those unconscious thoughts and negative thinking patterns.
 And when we can remove those thoughts, we gain confidence in our abilities.

 Changing the brain’s autopilot settings is no easy task, because those thoughts and beliefs are so deeply ingrained in our minds.
-You might have had a negative public speaking experience in grade school – and next thing you know – you struggling as an adult to speak at a school board meeting.
+You might have had a negative public speaking experience in grade school – and next thing you know – you struggle as an adult to speak at a school board meeting.

 In other words, it’s such a challenge because it requires unwinding and removing years of reinforcement.